Myorignl/Pewlett-Hackard-Analysis/README.md

 The development department is projected to have the bigest employee loss to retirement as seen in the table below.
 ![image](https://user-images.githubusercontent.com/104601282/180945680-051aea8c-7514-46cc-9057-0344a8d0966c.png)

-To determin this I added department name as a left join the deliverable one schema and created a select count schema to generate the retirement counts by department table.
-To verify accuracy I added the mployee birthdate.
+To identify the number of expected employees to retire by department I added department name as a left join the deliverable one schema, I also created a select count schema to generate the retirement counts by department table.
+To verify accuracy I added the employee birthdates.
 The Scema and CSV are also in the queries folder.
 The company has the right mindset by loking at the numbers and creating a plan to address the upcomming needs, this report will hep them accompish their goals.